Got more questions? Send us an email at [email protected].

 How do I contact my lawyer once I've paid?

-If you have urgent queries or would like to follow up with your lawyer, you can email or phone your legal consultant, who will be able to provide you with an update regarding your project.
+If you have urgent queries or would like to follow up with your lawyer, you can email us at [email protected] and we’ll provide an update as soon as we can.

 How long does it take?